A Story of Hope

 As the only children’s hospital east of Montreal, the IWK’s ability to share knowledge and provide support across a wide geographical area is vital.
 The Learning Link, the IWK’s project funded by Family of Support, has been created to address that challenge.
 “As a clinician, you don't need to know it all,” says Dr. Bagnell.
 “You just need to know you’ve got support.”

 Dr. Lori Wozney, Scientific Lead for Mental Health and Addictions, a new role within the IWK, is focused on creating a system that’s responsive to the changing needs of the community.
-One component of that system is called Shelf, a knowledge management tool that gives all the people in the program a portal to get to information quickly.
+One component of that system is called Shelf, a knowledge management tool that gives all the people in the program a portal to get information quickly.
 “It brings the best and most recent knowledge, literally a click away,” says Dr. Wozney.
 “It has been an incredible resource for our whole team.”

 Two-way learning is at the heart of the Learning Link’s programs and approach.
 “It’s not about the IWK dictating and it’s not just passing on information,” says Dr. Bagnell, who is also Professor & Head, Division of Child and Adolescent Psychiatry at Dalhousie University.
 “It's sharing information and then collaborating together to improve access and to support the people in the community who are doing the great work.
 And then being there when needed.